Brad Delson

-Bradford Phillip Delson (born December 1, 1977) is an American musician, best known as the lead guitarist and one of the founding members of the rock band Linkin Park.
+Bradford Philip Delson (born December 1, 1977) is an American musician.
+He is the lead guitarist and one of the founding members of the rock band Linkin Park.

 Early life

 Delson was born and raised in Agoura Hills, California.
 He attended Agoura High School with his friend, Mike Shinoda.
-Delson played the trumpet, and later began playing the guitar when he was about nine years old.
+Delson played the trumpet, and later began playing the guitar when he was 12 years old.
 He enjoyed listening to Guns N' Roses and Metallica.
-He played in the rock band Relative Degree in 1995 with drummer Rob Bourdon, but the group disbanded after their first live show in 1996.
+He played in the rock band Relative Degree with drummer Rob Bourdon, but the group disbanded after their first live show.

 Delson attended UCLA, where he was roommates with bassist Dave Farrell for three years.
 He majored in communication studies, and later interned for Jeff Blue, then the vice president of A&R for Zomba Music.
 Blue shared his insight and experience on the music industry with Delson, while also giving him constructive feedback on musical projects.
 Delson graduated with a bachelor's degree in communication studies from UCLA in 1999.
 He considered attending law school after graduation but instead pursued a career as a professional musician.